ISSN Barcode Structure for Serials

 What is an ISSN?

-The International Standard Serial Number (ISSN) identifies newspapers, journals, and magazines.
-While a base ISSN is 8 digits long, the version printed on retail covers must be formatted as a specialized 13-digit EAN-13 barcode to be scannable in bookstores and newsstands.
+While a base ISSN assigned by the National Centre is exactly 8 digits long, the version printed on physical retail covers must be mathematically formatted as a specialized 13-digit EAN-13 barcode in order to be scannable in bookstores and checkout registers.

 The 13-Digit EAN Wrapper